FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ![logo](WDHS.png)

-> ⚠️ **Warning for Linux users** ⚠️
->
-> These fixes work more often on Version 7 of [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) and [Wine-GE](https://github.com/gloriouseggroll/wine-ge-custom), version 8 seems to break video playback in some games

 ## Introduction

 If you ever had issues launching or running software with Wine or on Windows, then try this script I made, it should resolve most issues you encountered